-By default Fast RTPS doesn't compile security support.
+By default, Fast RTPS doesn't compile security support.
 You can activate it adding -DSECURITY=ON at CMake configuration step.
 More information about security on Fast RTPS, see Security.

-When security is activated on compilation Fast RTPS builds two built-in security plugins.
-Both have the dependency of OpenSSL library.
+When security is activated on compilation Fast RTPS builds several built-in security plugins.
+Some of them have the dependency of OpenSSL library.